 - both referendums dealt with questions which, ostensibly about economics and political autonomy, were argued around identity and personal values

-- both were effectively ‘yes or no’ questions, so we were immediately presented with a ‘them and us’ situation
+- both were effective ‘yes or no’ questions, so we were immediately presented with a ‘them and us’ situation

 Dealing with differing values, opinions and perspectives

-In April 2015 the Scottish Government published Tackling Sectarianism and its Consequences in Scotland.
-The report examined work carried out by a range of organisations including The Spark’s Young People team.
+The Scottish Government’s Tackling Sectarianism and its Consequences in Scotland report examined work carried out by a range of organisations including The Spark’s Children and Young People (CYP) team.
 Aimed specifically at sectarianism in Scotland, the activities were designed to get young people thinking more generally about how they react to those with different values.

-Among other questions, The Spark’s Young People team asked the following:
+Among other questions, The Spark’s CYP team asked the following: